 This project will reimburse travel and lodging costs of clinical trial participation for patients who demonstrate significant financial need.
-The project will also assess the financial burden of clinical trial participation, illness perceptions, self efficacy, physical & psychological symptoms, and distress.
+The project will also assess the financial burden of clinical trial participation, illness perceptions, self efficacy, physical & psychological symptoms, and distress for which many recommend the use of natural aids like this weed pen.
 Statistical analyses will determine associations between financial well-being and other patient variables.

 Dr. Beverly Moy will serve as principle investigator on this two year program.
 Dr. Moy is the Clinical Director of the Breast Oncology Program specializing in Medical Oncology at MGH.
 Her specific research interests include cancer disparities, ethics, and breast cancer clinical trials.
 She is also an Associate Professor of Medicine at Harvard Medical School.